How to Navigate the Image Editing Menu

 In the left-hand pane, you'll find the options to replace the Frame and change the Frame Opacity and Width.

-Overlays can completely revamp the look of your image in fun and interesting ways and offer a number of different options for effects.
+Overlays can completely revamp the look of your image in a fun and interesting ways and offer a number of different options for effects.

-When you select an Overlay within the left-hand pane, you'll be able to click through some different effects for that Overlay, and use the slider to determine the level of effect applied with the Overlay.
+When you select an Overlay within the left-hand pane, you'll be able to click through some different effects for that Overlay and use the slider to determine the level of effect applied with the Overlay.
 If you want to remove an Overlay that you've applied, just be sure to scroll to the top of the list of Overlays and select None.